-Prerequisites: 41.101, 2.002B.
+Prerequisites: 41.101 or 41.111, 2.002B.

 Electron transport and oxidative phosphorylation.
 Mitochondrial transport and function.
 Interrelationships in mammalian intermediary metabolism.
 Biochemical control mechanisms including hormones and allosteric interactions.
 Biochemistry of genetic diseases.
 Selected aspects of differentiation and development in higher organisms.
 Practical work to illustrate the lecture course and to provide experience in modern biochemical techniques.